Karpathos

 Most popular questions

-There are 2 popular ferry operators for Karpathos to Heraklion.
-These are
+2 popular ferry companies travel from Karpathos to Heraklion.
+These ferry companies are

 • Blue Star Ferries